Meeting and surpassing all audience expectations every day.

 Let me tell you something.

-I think I think this has to do with Obama, to tell you the truth.
+I think this has to do with Obama, to tell you the truth.

-If you if you recall, one of the selling points of Obama in 2008 was that America at the time was hated and despised, and that was because of that cowboy Bush.
+If you recall, one of the selling points of Obama in 2008 was that America at the time was hated and despised.

-But here comes the Messiah, and Obama was gonna make everybody love us.
+And Obama was going to make everybody love us.

-The U.S. was immediately going to win back its love and respect.
+The U.S. was immediately going to win back its love and respect, the love and respect of the world.

-And then Obama goes with the U.S. Olympic Committee somewhere wherever they to pitch the games, going to Chicago, and he gets slapped down inside of 30 minutes.
+And then Obama goes with the U.S. Olympic Committee somewhere wherever they, to pitch the games, going to Chicago, and he gets slapped down inside of 30 minutes.

 And there's a survey out today.